 Contract Price Level (Premium & Enterprise Levels Only)

+Contract price level settings will be available if you have enabled the Contract Price Levels app.
 Contract price levels are the different tiers of selling prices that you offer your customers.
 The levels are defined via Admin > Products > Contract Price Levels.
 (See the Contract Price Levels help article for instructions).
 All levels that you have defined will appear here.
 This section allows you to switch between the different price levels to configure the product pricing of each level.

 To configure the pricing of a contract price level, select its corresponding radio button.

-Default pricing sets the price of the blank product (by marking up your suppliers' cost) and adding to that the fees for decoration to calculate the recommended retail price of the product.
+Default pricing sets the price of the blank product by marking up your suppliers' cost and adding to that the fees for decoration to calculate the recommended retail price of the product.
 Remember, you will be offering a commission for the sale of this product, based on its RRP.
 (This consideration does not apply if you only run affiliate stores that are operated by yourself.)

 This information is presented in the Price Breakdown table and can be modified wherever the blue configuration wheel appears.
 If a configuration option you see listed below does not appear, it will be because an option prior to the one you want to use is mutually exclusive to using it.
 For example, using the option to calculate a Blank Product Price using Supplier Base Cost + Mark-up means that you cannot also specify the RRP of a product on a per-SKU basis.